JaidynBelbin/TournamentTracker/README.md

 In the final version, the user will have the option to save the data to *either* a CSV file or an SQL database.
 Currently there is a bug preventing the SQL option from working correctly, so currently the CSV file is the only option.
 In order to save to a CSV file, simply provide the desired file path from the Welcome form, and away you go.

-# Coming Soon:

-> Fix for the SQL issue

-> Fix for finding SMTP client

-> Handling format of final email when no prizes in Tournament